Albert Cedric Gordon1

 Nettie Frye & son Andrew Danenhauer

-Jeanette Frye was also known as Nettie, which was the only name that she was known by within the family.1 She was born in February 1871 in Ohio.2 She married Andrew Danenhauer circa 1890.1,2 Jeanette Frye and Andrew Danenhauer lived in June 1900 in 513 Findlay St., Cincinnati, Hamilton Co., Ohio.2 Jeanette Frye was buried on 3 September 2008 in Reading Cemetery, Cincinnati, Hamilton Co., Ohio.
+Jeanette Frye was also known as Nettie, which was the only name that she was known by within the family.1 She was born in February 1871 in Ohio.2 She married Andrew Danenhauer circa 1890.1,2 Jeanette Frye and Andrew Danenhauer lived in June 1900 in 513 Findlay St., Cincinnati, Hamilton County, Ohio.2 Jeanette Frye was buried on 3 September 2008 in Reading Cemetery, Cincinnati, Hamilton County, Ohio.
 Her ashes, formerly in the possession of her niece, were finally buried.3

 Children of Jeanette Frye and Andrew Danenhauer